ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 ### MS-FSSHTTP-FSSHTTPB

-15 test scenarios are designed to cover testable requirements in the MS-FSSHTTP-FSSHTTPB test suite.
+The fifteen test scenarios are designed to cover testable requirements in the MS-FSSHTTP-FSSHTTPB test suite.
 The following table lists the scenarios designed in the MS-FSSHTTP-FSSHTTPB test suite:

   Scenario| Description
 :------------ | :-------------